metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Optional:

-- `client_id` (String) if both this and ClientSecret are left unset MSI will be used
+- `client_id` (String) Auth: Azure Service Principal:The ClientID of the Azure Service Principal used to authenticate with Azure DNS.If set, ClientSecret and TenantID must also be set.
-- `client_secret_secret_ref` (Attributes) if both this and ClientID are left unset MSI will be used (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--client_secret_secret_ref))
+- `client_secret_secret_ref` (Attributes) Auth: Azure Service Principal:A reference to a Secret containing the password associated with the Service Principal.If set, ClientID and TenantID must also be set. (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--client_secret_secret_ref))
 - `environment` (String) name of the Azure environment (default AzurePublicCloud)
 - `hosted_zone_name` (String) name of the DNS zone that should be used
-- `managed_identity` (Attributes) managed identity configuration, can not be used at the same time as clientID, clientSecretSecretRef or tenantID (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--managed_identity))
+- `managed_identity` (Attributes) Auth: Azure Workload Identity or Azure Managed Service Identity:Settings to enable Azure Workload Identity or Azure Managed Service IdentityIf set, ClientID, ClientSecret and TenantID must not be set. (see [below for nested schema](#nestedatt--spec--solver--dns01--webhook--managed_identity))
-- `tenant_id` (String) when specifying ClientID and ClientSecret then this field is also needed
+- `tenant_id` (String) Auth: Azure Service Principal:The TenantID of the Azure Service Principal used to authenticate with Azure DNS.If set, ClientID and ClientSecret must also be set.

 <a id="nestedatt--spec--solver--dns01--webhook--client_secret_secret_ref"></a>
 ### Nested Schema for `spec.solver.dns01.webhook.client_secret_secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.

 <a id="nestedatt--spec--solver--dns01--webhook--managed_identity"></a>